MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art.
-Animators have used coding to create a digital canvas for their artwork for decades.
-Some even use code to create interactive digital art pieces.
+Programming can help create virtual worlds that are so realistic, they can make even experienced programmers feel disoriented!